 Welcome to the Data Exchange and Metering Requirements section of the PJM Manual for Generator Operational Requirements.
 In this section you will find the following information:

-- Description of computer system data exchange methodology and requirements.
-(See "Computer System Data Exchange"). - Rules pertaining to generator metering.
+- Description of Energy Management System (EMS) data exchange methodology and requirements.
+(See "EMS Data Exchange"). - Rules pertaining to generator metering.
 (See "Data Exchange and Metering Requirements").

 4.1 EMS Data Exchange Requirements